DWethmar/gosqle/README.md

 )

-// WhereGT selects users where id is greater than 10
+// WhereGT selects users where id is greater than 10 func WhereGT(db *sql.DB) ([]User, string, error) {
-// Example:
-//
-//	SELECT id FROM users WHERE id > $1;
-func WhereGT(db *sql.DB) ([]User, string, error) {
 	sb := new(strings.Builder)
 	args := postgres.NewArguments()